Student Employment Opportunities

 Supervise and participate in games, activities, and arts and crafts for children ages 6-12 at the Fitness and Recreation Center.
 The program operates M-F 3-5pm with staff hours being 2:30-5:30 (times may be adjusted to accommodate school schedules).

-A 4-5 person staff to coordinate and run intramural activities which include 6 sports, weekend tourneys, and a year ending event.
+The staff coordinate and run intramural activities which include 6 sports, weekend tourneys, and a year ending event.
 Responsibilities include registration, refereeing, running game clocks and scoreboards, and set-up and break-down of the event.
 The fall season runs 9/18-12/10 and the spring season 1/16-4/6.
-Games are held Sunday, M, W, and Th. with outdoor games running 4:30-8pm and indoor games running 7:45-11pm.
+Games are held Sundays, Mondays, Wednesdays, and Thursdays. with outdoor games running 4:30-8pm and indoor games running 7:45-11pm.

-Responsibilities include supervising member activity well utilizing the facility, basic cleaning of equipment, and equipment inventory.
+Responsibilities include supervising member activities well utilizing the facility, basic cleaning of equipment, and equipment inventory.
 As a constant ambassador of the facility, members will look to you for advice, assistance, and other information.
-Through regular walking rounds of the facility, you are the eyes and ears for promoting a safe within the facility.
-It is strongly suggested that Program Supervisors have taken the Strength and Conditioning PHE lab or have equivalent knowledge.
+Through regular walking rounds of the facility, you are the eyes and ears for promoting safety within the facility.
+It is strongly suggested that Building Attendants have taken the Strength and Conditioning PHE lab or have equivalent knowledge.
 Shifts run open to close, in coordination with facility hours.

 To be hired as a lifeguard, you must hold a current American Red Cross Lifeguard certificate or equivalent.
 Our pool has one guard on duty most times.
 This required guards to have strong communication and rescuer skills.
 General job related tasks included, patron surveillance, injury prevention, and cleaning/maintains on pool area.
-This position requires applicants to attend a group interview on Sunday, September 9, 2012.
-Click HERE for more information
+This position requires applicants to attend a group interview on Wednesday, September 11, 2013.
+Click HERE for more information.

 Group Fitness Instructors